hvelab/building-websites-with-gitlab-es/episodes/04-gitlab-pages-jekyll.md

 ## Global Parameters

-Also in this case, ee will trigger and customise our deployment from the `.gitlab-ci.yml` file.
+Also in this case, we will trigger and customise our deployment from the `.gitlab-ci.yml` file.
 You can decide to edit your previous version of the `group-website` repository, but we suggest to create a new one.
 Follow the steps in "Setting up a project" in the [introduction](https://grp-bio-it-workshops.embl-community.io/building-websites-with-gitlab/01-introduction/index.html) if you want to do so.
 Create/change the `.gitlab-ci.yml` file content with: